ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~~

-The `slice-selector` consists of three optional decimal integers separated by colons.
+The slice //PICKER// consists of three optional decimal integers separated by colons.

 ##### Semantics
 {: unnumbered}

-The `slice-selector` was inspired by the slice operator of ECMAScript
+The slice //PICKER// was inspired by the slice operator of ECMAScript
 4 (ES4), which was deprecated in 2014, and that of Python.